ZararB/AlphaZero/README.md

 - [AlphaZero Paper](https://arxiv.org/abs/1712.01815) - "Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm"
 - [python-chess](https://python-chess.readthedocs.io/) - Chess library used for game logic

+## Recent Updates (macOS Build)

+This project has been updated and fixed for macOS compatibility:

+- ✅ **TensorFlow 2.x compatibility**: Updated from TF 1.x to TF 2.20 with eager execution
+- ✅ **Critical bug fixes**: Policy normalization, value backpropagation, batch training
+- ✅ **Complete move generation**: All chess pieces and move types supported
+- ✅ **Checkpoint verification**: Models can be saved, loaded, and training resumed
+- ✅ **Thread safety**: Proper locking for multi-threaded self-play

+See `FIXES_APPLIED.md` for complete list of fixes and `MACOS_SETUP.md` for macOS-specific setup.

 ## Notes

 This is a complete implementation of the AlphaZero algorithm.
 Training a strong chess engine requires significant computational resources and time.
 The original AlphaZero used thousands of TPUs and trained for days.
 This implementation can run on a single machine but will take much longer to reach competitive strength.

 For production use, consider GPU acceleration, more parallel actors, and extended training periods.
 The architecture is designed to be game-agnostic and could be adapted for other games by modifying the game logic and action space.

+## Troubleshooting

+**macOS SSL Warning**: The urllib3 warning about OpenSSL/LibreSSL is harmless and can be ignored.

+**Checkpoint Loading**: If you get errors loading checkpoints, ensure you're using the same TensorFlow version that created them.

+**Training Speed**: Games can take 2-4 minutes each with 30 simulations.
+Reduce `num_simulations` for faster training during development.